4DSpace-UiO/PTetraWorkshop/handson2.md

 true atomic oxygen, which has a mass of 16 amu and is the predominant species of the F-layer, we will use a reduced ion mass of 1/16 amu in order to speed up computations.
-A representative orbital velocity is 7000 m/s, but increase this to account for the reduced ion mass.
+A representative orbital velocity is 7000 m/s, but increase this so you preserve the Mach number when reducing the ion mass.
 Carry out five simulations of the sphere, where

 1. it is biased to 1V
 2. it is biased to 2V